amandeepmittal/amanhimself.dev/src/content/blog/build-a-custom-modal-with-the-animated-api-in-react-native.md

 ---
-title: "Build a Custom Modal with the Animated API in React Native"
+title: 'Build a Custom Modal with the Animated API in React Native'
 author: Aman Mittal
 pubDatetime: 2019-06-13T03:42:51Z
 slug: build-a-custom-modal-with-the-animated-api-in-react-native